mockk/mockk/README.md

 }
 ```

-This will will wait one of two states: either verification is passed or timeout is reached.
+This will wait until one of two following states: either verification is passed or timeout is reached.

 ### Returning Unit

-If the function is returning `Unit` you can use `just Runs` construct:
+If the function is returning `Unit` you can use the `just Runs` construct:

 ```kotlin
 class MockedClass {